Duxter7/GA-English-Notes/IT English 7 (B1).md

 When he arrived home, I was cooking dinner because I had forgotten to do it earlier and the reason it happened was that I had been watching TV all day

 I had been embarrassed

+When I was sleeping, my alarm rang because I had set it to 7 A